 Lakers & Landlocks

 Indeed, Moosehead is famous for its lakers, also called “togue,” and specimens up to 29 pounds have been taken from its mysterious depths.
 Landlocked salmon also cruise the lake, typically preying on schools of smelt.
 In spring, salmon can be taken near the surface on spoons and flies, but move deeper once the water warms.
 During summer and fall, most trout and salmon are caught on slow-trolled leadcore line or downrigger systems, requiring the use of a good depthsounder and chart plotter.
-Local guides can help those who need a leg up on the proper technique.
+Local guides can help those who need a leg up on the proper technique and proven hot spots.

-Moosehead also boasts a population of smallmouth bass, which hold near the lake’s shallower ledges, rock piles, drop-offs and dock pilings.
-In summer, they can be taken on soft-plastic worms, spoons, shiners and jigs fished near structure.
-If you simply want to catch some panfish with the kids, break out the bobber-fishing gear and soak some worms in the shallow, protected coves for perch, bluegills, sunfish, chub and pickerel.
+Moosehead also boasts a healthy population of smallmouth bass, which hold near the lake’s shallower ledges, rock piles, drop-offs, and dock pilings.
+In summer they can be taken on soft-plastic worms, tubes, spoons, live shiners, and jigs fished near structure.
+If you simply want to catch some panfish with the kids, break out the bobber-fishing gear and soak some worms in the shallow, protected coves for perch, bluegills, sunfish, chub, and pickerel.

 Sadly, we didn’t have time to fish the lake, as we had a special segment to film that evening.
 With the sun sinking fast, we dropped Gilbert at his marina, loaded our boats with camping gear and set a course for nearby Farm Island, a 980-acre state wildlife preserve just north of the Moose River.
 The island features hiking trails and two lakeside campsites with picnic tables, fire rings and a nearby latrine.
 Best of all, the sites are accessible only by boat and available at no cost on a first-come, first-served basis (a fire permit, available online, or at the Greenville Visitors Center, is required).
 Similar wilderness sites are located on Sugar Island, Moose Island, in Duck Cove, Spencer Bay, and along the northern edge of the lakeshore.